smf-steve/assembly-arms-mips/MIPS-ARM comparison.md

 We have classified these instructions as:

-  1. Data Processing: Move, Logical, Arithmetic, and Shifts
+  1. Data Processing: Move, Comparison, Bitwise, Arithmetic, and Shifts
     * MIPS Syntax:
       - {mnemonic} $rd, $rs, $rt          # Logical, Arithmetic, and Shifts
     * ARM Syntax: